Thermoelectric Generator Feasibility, Modeling, and Prototype Development

 Support may include:

-If you are evaluating a thermoelectric generator for waste heat recovery, product integration, or another power-generation application, we can help you better understand feasibility, likely performance, and the most practical path forward.
+If you are exploring a thermoelectric generator for waste heat recovery, remote power, energy harvesting, product integration, or another power-generation application, Applied Thermoelectric Solutions can help you develop the concept, evaluate feasibility, estimate likely performance, compare design tradeoffs, design and build prototype hardware, and test performance against real application requirements.

 What is thermoelectric modeling?